 The Seishun 18 Kippu (1/3)

-This eloquent article will be a bit different from the previous ones.
-Instead of being about a particular touristic attraction, it will be about a nice, convenient and cheap way to get around in Japan.
+In this article, Instead of talking a particular touristic attraction, we’ll show you a convenient and cheap way to get around in Japan.

 Tourists who visit Japan have the chance to use the fantastic Japan Rail Pass.
-However, people with a visa (whether it’s a work or study visa) like me cannot have access to this.
+However, people with a different visa cannot have access to this.

-This ticket is called Seishun 18 kippu (青春18きっぷ) and despite it having the words “seishun” (youth) and “18”, it has nothing to do with them, this ticket can be bought by everybody!
+This ticket is called Seishun 18 kippu (青春18きっぷ) and despite it having the words seishun (youth), it has nothing to do with one’s age: this ticket can be bought by anybody!
 There are some terms and conditions ticket buyers must adhere to though.